Close

 TCR

 The final category you’ll be sharing the track with is the TCR touring car class.
-Made up of four different vehicles, these front-wheel-driven machines all feature two-litre turbocharged engines.
+Made up of two different vehicles for the 24 Hours, these front-wheel-driven machines all feature two-litre turbocharged engines.

 Like the GT4s, these cars feature very little in the way of downforce and are set up to be as loose at the rear as possible.
 This helps rotate the vehicle as the driver can’t use the rear wheels to help turn the car and also helps to save the front tyres by taking some of the pressure away from them.